Popularity Adjusted Block Models are Generalized Random Dot Product Graphs

 \section{Simulation Study}

 }

 For each simulation, community labels are drawn from a multinomial distribution, the popularity vectors \(\{\lambda^{(k \ell)}\}_K\) are drawn from two types of joint distributions depending on whether \(k = \ell\) or $k \not = \ell$.
 The edge probability matrix \(P\) is constructed using the popularity vectors and finally the adjacency matrix \(A\) is drawn \(A \sim \mathrm{Bernoulli}(P)\).
 OSC (Algorithm~\ref{alg:osc}) is then used for community detection, and this method is compared against (1) SSC using the spectral embedding $\hat{V}$ (Algorithm~\ref{alg:ssc}), (2) SSC using the rows of the observed adjacency matrix $A$ as is done in \citet{noroozi2019estimation} and (3) modularity maximization (MM) as is done in \citet{307cbeb9b1be48299388437423d94bf1}.
 We denote the two SSC implementations using the rows of $A$ and using the spectral embedding of $A$ as SSC-A and SSC-ASE, respectively.
 The parameters \(\vartheta\) that controls the sparsity for SSC-A and SSC-ASE were chosen via a preliminary cross-validation experiment.
-The final clustering step of SSC-A and SSC-ASE was done by fitting a Gaussian Mixture Model to the normalized Laplacian eigenmap embeddings \citep{belkin03:_laplac} of the affinity matrix \(B\).
+In practice, $\vartheta$ that guarantee SDP (if it is possible for the particular simulated data) often result in more than $K$ disconnected subgraphs, so a smaller $\vartheta$ that does not guarantee SDP was chosen, and the final clustering step of SSC-A and SSC-ASE was done by fitting a Gaussian Mixture Model to the normalized Laplacian eigenmap embeddings \citep{belkin03:_laplac} of the affinity matrix \(B\).
 We also estimate the latent popularity vectors $\{\lambda^{(k \ell)}\}$ by assuming that the true community labels are known and then apply Algorithm~\ref{alg:param_est}, and we compare this estimation method against an MLE-based estimator as described in \citet{noroozi2019estimation} and \citet{307cbeb9b1be48299388437423d94bf1}.

 Modularity Maximization is NP-hard, so \citet{307cbeb9b1be48299388437423d94bf1} used the Extreme Points (EP) algorithm (\cite{le2016}) as a greedy relaxation of the optimization problem; the EP algorithm has a running time of $O(n^{K-1})$ where $n$ is the number of vertices in the graph and $K$ is the number of communities.
 For these simulations we instead replace the EP algorithm with the Louvain algorithm for modularity maximization, as the implementation of the EP algorithm in \citet{307cbeb9b1be48299388437423d94bf1} is too computationally expensive for \(K > 2\).
 For \(K = 2\), it was verified that the Louvain algorithm produces comparable results to EP-MM.